Our Mission

 Who We Are

-Settled is an independent educational resource created by a small team passionate about making legal information accessible.
+Settled Estate is an independent educational resource created by a small team passionate about making legal information accessible.
 We are not a law firm, and we do not provide legal advice.

 Our team includes researchers who specialize in estate law, technical writers who translate legal concepts into plain language, and developers who build tools to help families understand their options.
 We continuously update our content as laws change and fees are updated.